Alimv81/Hand-Gesture-Recognition/README.md

 - opencv-python
 - Matplotlib (for visualization)

-You can install these dependencies using pip
+You can install these dependencies using pip, others maybe optional to use

 ## Usage